 (adapted from these pumpkin macaroons

 ; makes 14-16) Ingredients: For cookie: 1/3 cup sugar 1 large egg white 1 cup unsweetened shredded coconut 2 oz semi-sweet chocolate, chopped (about 1/3 cup chocolate chips) 1/4 teaspoon peppermint extract Pinch of kosher salt For Drizzle 4 oz semi-sweet chocolate, melted 1/2 teaspoon peppermint extract 1/2 teaspoon canola oil Directions: 1.
 Preheat oven to 350.
 Line a baking sheet with parchment and set aside.
 2. Whisk together the sugar and egg white.
 Whisk it like crazy.
 3. Mix in the rest of the ingredients.
 Really, it’s that simple.
 4. Roll the dough into tablespoon-sized balls using your hands and place them on the baking sheet.
 5. Shape into a macaroon shape (more of a dome than a ball) and bake about 10 minutes or until golden brown on the bottom and edges.
 The baking time will vary depending on the size of your macaroon.
 Remove from oven and let cool.
 6. In a microwave-safe bowl, mix the 4 ounces chocolate, 1/2 teaspoon peppermint extract and the oil.
 Microwave 30 seconds at a time, stirring after each time until melted.
 Be sure the cookies are completely cooled and use either a spoon or corner-snipped sandwich bag to drizzle the chocolate.
 Let the chocolate set (I put mine in the refrigerator for about an hour).
-Remove from pan and enjoy. over the counter birth control Notes:
+Remove from pan and enjoy. viagra without a doctor prescription usa Notes:

 - Jon keeps telling me these pictures are terrible so I will remake them a fifth time and shoot them again.
 He thinks he’s hilarious.
 He’s declared these his favorite holiday cookie along with these cowboy cookies.